Do I need a studio monitor controller?

 The CMC 3 takes it a step further, with the ability to switch between three different pairs of monitors plus a mono sub or single Auratone etc. It also pairs multiple headphone outs and a built-in talkback mic, perfect for communicating with the talent, for when you inevitably start looking to introduce some separation into your sonic forays.
 Key mix check features such as Phase Reverse, Mono, Dim & Mute are also included, in turn allowing for maximum control at the listening position.

-One of the more important and often overlooked aspects of the on-board monitoring circuits found on cheaper interfaces or low end monitor controllers is the likelihood of unwanted colouration coming from what is supposed to be an extremely accurate, impartial component within the studio chain.
+One of the more important and often overlooked aspects of the on-board monitoring circuits found on cheaper interfaces or low end studio monitor controllers is the likelihood of unwanted colouration coming from what is supposed to be an extremely accurate, impartial component within the studio chain.

 Drawmer pride themselves on an incredibly accurate and transparent output, utilising active components designed to faithfully reproduce the audio signal whilst removing many of the problems often associated with cheaper passive circuits.
 This means that provided your monitors, room and converters are up to par, you can be confident that you are working from as accurate a vantage point as possible, and it’s this kind of professional ‘measure twice, cut once’ mentality that really saves you time and allows you to get lost in the more cerebral, creative and fun elements of music making, which is where we get back to this notion of ‘creative freedom’ in the studio.